 How to Clean Oxidized Frames

 Removing oxidation requires a mildly abrasive approach combined with the right cleaning chemistry.
 Professional-grade aluminum cleaning products use a balanced combination of mild acid and abrasive to lift the oxidation layer.
-The process involves applying the cleaner, working it in with a medium-bristle brush or non-scratching pad, and rinsing thoroughly.
 This is different from standard window frame wiping and requires care to avoid over-abrasion of softer frame sections or contact with glass.
+Here is the five-step process we use in the field:

 Pro Tip: After cleaning oxidized aluminum frames, apply a thin coat of automotive-grade carnauba wax.
 This protects the bare aluminum surface from immediate re-oxidation and makes future cleaning much easier.
 Reapply once a year.